dustywhite7/Econ8310/SlidesCode/5 - Panels.md

 ### For Lab Today

-Using either the firm investment data (in the [GitHub](https://github.com/dustywhite7) repository), or the weather data from Lab 2, try out panel data models.
+Continue to analyze the data from Lab 2 by trying out panel data models.

 - How do you distinguish the "individuals" and time periods in the panel data?
 - What variables should be included in the model?
 - How does the model perform?
+- If the NFL added new franchises in London and Mexico City, how would the model perform for those teams?